Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions: Experiment details: incompressible flow dataset

-Reflecting the fractional step method, we built PENN using spatial differential operators provided by NeumannIsoGCN.
-We used a simple linear encoder for the velocity and the associated Dirichlet boundary conditions.
-For pressure and its Dirichlet constraint, we used a simple MLP with one hidden layer.
-We encoded each feature in a 16-dimensional space.
-After features were encoded, we applied a neural nonlinear solver containing NeumanIsoGCNs and Dirichlet layers, reflecting the fractional step method (Equations \ref{eq:intermediate_velocity} and \ref{eq:fractional_step}).
-Inside the nonlinear solver's loop, we had a subloop that solved the Poisson equation for pressure, which also reflected the considered PDE (\Eqref{eq:pressure_poisson}).
-We looped the solver for pressure five times and eight times for velocity.
-After these loops stopped, we decoded the hidden features to obtain predictions for velocity and pressure, using the corresponding pseudoinverse decoders.
+The strategy to construct PENN for the incompressible flow dataset is the following: \begin{itemize} \item Consider the encoded version of the governing equation \item Apply the neural nonlinear solver containing the Dirichlet layer and the NIsoGCN to the encoded equation \item Decode the hidden feature using the pseudoinverse decoder. \end{itemize} Reflecting the fractional step method, we build PENN using spatial differential operators provided by NIsoGCN.
+We use a simple linear encoder for the velocity and the associated Dirichlet boundary conditions.
+For pressure and its Dirichlet constraint, we use a simple MLP with one hidden layer.
+We encode each feature in a 16-dimensional space.
+After features are encoded, we apply a neural nonlinear solver containing NeumanIsoGCNs and Dirichlet layers, reflecting the fractional step method (Equations \ref{eq:intermediate_velocity} and \ref{eq:fractional_step}).